 Requests for personal information or for information about the practice that is not included in the practice information leaflet should be passed to Mrs Lorraine James - Data Protection Officer.
-This policy describes who can request information and how and the practice procedures for managing these requests.
+This policy describes who can request information, how to request it and the practice procedures for managing these requests.